David De Gea blossomed into one of the top goalkeepers in the world after joining United in 2011.

 The following campaign, was his first as an ever-present in the division and contained some real highs, such as a remarkable performance in a win at Tottenham and an astounding stop against Young Boys in the Champions League.
 David’s form towards the end of the campaign, mirroring that of the team in general, did slip below his usual standard but Ole Gunnar Solskjaer backed his no.1 and rightly praised his character and unquestioned ability.

-A challenge for the Spain jersey was brought by Chelsea’s Kepa Arrizabalaga, but he maintained the no.1 position.
+A challenge for the Spain jersey was brought by Chelsea’s Kepa Arrizabalaga, and, later, Unai Simon of Athletic Club.